ruipecdias/PhilosoFeast/README.md

 # PhilosoFeast 🍽️📚🤔

 ## Overview 📋
-PhilosoFeast, a web application and an Airbnb-inspired platform, invites users to embark on a unique intellectual and gastronomic journey.
+PhilosoFeast is a web application, a clone of Airbnb,, invites users to embark on a unique intellectual and gastronomic journey.
 Here, you can book a thought-provoking dinner with a philosopher in your area.
 Gain insights into the world of philosophy, customize the length of your dinner, and the price will vary accordingly.
 As a special touch, users also have the opportunity to register themselves as philosophers.

 ## Features ⭐
 - **Dinner Booking:**